aws-solutions-library-samples/guidance-for-personalized-engagement-using-online-and-mobile-user-behaviors-on-aws/README.md

 4. The RudderStack Data Plane periodically sends Copy commands, data merge SQL, and DDL to Amazon Redshift Serverless, importing the event data files from the S3 Staging bucket into Amazon Redshift tables.

 5. Using Amazon Redshift Serverless, the event table is processed according to analysis requirements to create user behavior analysis detail tables, summary tables, and user profile tables.
-Use Amazon Managed Workflows for Apache Airflow (MWAA) for task scheduling.
+Use Amazon Managed Workflows for Apache Airflow (Amazon MWAA) for task scheduling.

 6. Use Amazon QuickSight to create dashboards like user behavior analysis, web attribution report and funnel analysis, with the data source being the summary level tables read through Amazon Redshift Serverless.